elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 The bloomberg story often cited as evidence of Chinese hardware being backdoored is widely disputed by security experts.
 The general consensus is that bloomberg should have retracted the story.
 There are suspicions that Lenevo hardware may have been backdoored but this has never been established.
 -->

-The most effective tehcnique for governments trying to access data on an iPhone in their posession is [trying every passcode combination](https://www.nytimes.com/2020/10/21/technology/iphone-encryption-police.html).
-Users can protect themselves againts this with long passcodes (10 digits will take about 12 years).
+The most effective technique for governments trying to access data on an iPhone in their possession is [trying every passcode combination](https://www.nytimes.com/2020/10/21/technology/iphone-encryption-police.html).
+Users can protect themselves against this with long passcodes (10 digits will take about 12 years).
 There are [many](https://en.wikipedia.org/wiki/FBI%E2%80%93Apple_encryption_dispute) instances of the FBI and NSA being unable to get into an iPhone.

-Governments may be able to hack into your phone remotely using [sophisticated spyware](https://en.wikipedia.org/wiki/Pegasus_(spyware)) if they can get you to click on a link, but proably not if you have the latest iPhone OS.
+Governments may be able to hack into your phone remotely using [sophisticated spyware](https://en.wikipedia.org/wiki/Pegasus_(spyware)) if they can get you to click on a link, but probably not if you have the latest iPhone OS.

 Given that the Internet has already stripped Western governments of much of their perceived authority, it's far from clear that citizens will hand these governments the additional power they need to access all of our data.
-We are not (yet) living in an authoritarian state -- Western politicians still fear the consequences of enacting and enforcing unpopular laws.
+We are not yet living in an authoritarian state -- Western politicians still fear the consequences of enacting and enforcing unpopular laws.

 # **Power dynamics in the US**